 I have read the West Chester University Department of Nursing Academic Support Policy.
 I understand that the academic support course must be added to my schedule for the next semester if I do not receive an average of 75% or above in test grades (this does not include seminar, term paper, etc.).

-Student Signat ure:
+Student Signature:

-Drint Name:

 Print Name:

 Date:

 Confidential Information Permission